Wiinvin/blind_source_separation/README.md

 # blind_source_separation
-BSS methods used for denoise 1D signals
+BSS methods used to denoise 1D signals